 What are the must-visit attractions in Taipei?

-I found Taipei to have a bunch of epic things to do, including the iconic Taipei 101, the National Palace Museum, Shilin Night Market, and the lush Elephant Mountain for stunning city views.
+I found this city to have a bunch of epic things to do, including visiting the iconic Taipei 101, the National Palace Museum, Shilin Night Market, and the lush Elephant Mountain for stunning city views.

 What is the best way to get around Taipei?